hotsphink/sfink-tools/mozilla.md

 ### Incorporating review comments

 I've already covered this.
-Update to the approprate patch, make your changes, `hg amend`, `hg advance` to clean up any conflicts as early as possible.
+Update to the appropriate patch, make your changes, `hg amend`, `hg advance` to clean up any conflicts right away, then probably `hg update -r <...>` to get back to where you were.

 ### Landing

-Update to the appropriate patch.
+I update to the appropriate patch.
 Use `hg amend -m` to update the commit message, adding the "r=fitzgen".
-Or if I need to do a bunch of them, `hg che` (or just `hg chistedit`), go to each relevant patch, use 'm' to change the action to 'mess' (short for "message"), 'c' to commit to this histedit action string, edit the messages in your $EDITOR.
+Or if I need to do a bunch of them, I will run `hg che` (or just `hg chistedit`), go to each relevant patch, use 'm' to change the action to 'mess' (short for "message"), 'c' to commit to this histedit action string, and edit the messages in my $EDITOR.

-Now use chistedit to shuffle your landable patches to the top of the screen (#0 is the changeset directly atop a public changeset).
+Now I use chistedit to shuffle my landable patches to the top of the screen (#0 is the changeset directly atop a public changeset).
 Do not reorder them any more than necessary.
-Update to the last changeset you want to land.
+I'll update to the last changeset I want to land, and `hg push mozilla-inbound -r .`.
+(Ok, really I use an 'mi' alias, and :gps magic makes '-r .' the default for mozilla repos.
+So I lied, I do `hg push mi`.)

-cd to the top of your source checkout.
-Run
+Next I'll usually do a final try push.
+I `cd` to the top of my source checkout, then run:

     % ./mach try <try args>